YostLabs/3SpaceSuite-Python/README.md

 ![](docs/assets/gifs/IntroConnect.gif)

-Sensors that support BLE can also be connected to wirelessly via the BLE interface if your computer supports BLE and has Bluetooth enabled.
-The connection interface is shown in the parentheses, and multiple interfaces may show up for a single sensor, such as BLE and Serial/USB.
+Sensors that support BLE can also be connected wirelessly via the BLE interface if your computer supports BLE and has Bluetooth enabled.
+The connection interface is shown in parentheses, and multiple interfaces may show up for a single sensor, such as BLE and Serial/USB.
 For some interfaces, such as Serial, the type of sensor will also be shown in abbreviated form, such as EM for embedded, or DL for Data Logger.

 ## Common Procedures
 ### Calibrating Sensors